22 FAQs about homeworking and the law

 Under this system you must calculate the average production speed of the people doing this form of work, and use the resulting figure as the basis for calculating how long piece workers should take to do the work given them.
 Provided you fulfil certain conditions, the average production speed may be used as the basis for calculating whether workers are paid the minimum wage.
 This is done by multiplying the number of hours piece workers should take to do the work by 120%.

-6. What protection do we have against home workers using their time and our equipment to work for other people?
+6. How do we prevent home workers using their time and our equipment to work for other people?

 You could put an appropriate term in their contract of employment, expressly forbidding such activities.
 But even in the absence of such a term, all contracts contain implied terms - terms which may not be spelt out, but which are nonetheless binding.
 One of them is a duty on employees to serve their employer honestly and faithfully, and work with due diligence, skill and care.